-To do so we reverse our tracks from the morning and end up back at Waterfront Station and Canada Place.
+To do so, we reverse our tracks from the morning and end up back at Waterfront Station and Canada Place.
 It’s here that we find Flyover Canada.

-This state of the art 4-D flight simulation ride replicates a coast-to-coast Canadian flight.
+This state-of-the-art 4-D flight simulation ride replicates a coast-to-coast Canadian flight.
 It’s the longest flight simulation ride in the world.

-The east to west flight is a great way to understand more about the vastness of Canada and Vancouver’s unique place within it.
+The east-to-west flight is a great way to understand more about the vastness of Canada and Vancouver’s unique place within it.

 The patio here has major garden vibes and a sophisticated drinks menu.
 It’s a great special occasion bar and perfect for couples.

-In winter we’ll be going to Stock and Supply for their endless list of local craft beer, $7.00 happy hour negroni, and lemon pepper chicken wings.
+In winter, we’ll be going to Stock and Supply for their endless list of local craft beer, $7.00 happy hour negroni, and lemon pepper chicken wings.

-Vancouver Itinerary – Day 4
+How to Spend 4 Days in Vancouver – Day 4

 It has been an intense 3 days in Vancouver, hasn’t it?